Schlomoh/cookieConsent/README.md

 # React-cookieConsent

-## This cookie consent react component aims to provide a fully customizable banner or modal to be displayed once your site is visited
+## This cookie consent react component aims to provide a fully customizable banner or modal

 ##### Currently the modal is the only available type.
 #